gidariss/mrcnn-object-detection/README.md

 ### Installation:

 1. Install CAFFE https://github.com/BVLC/caffe
-2. Place a soft link of caffe directory on `{path-to-mrcnn-object-detection}/external/caffe`
+2. Place a soft link of caffe installation directory on `{path-to-mrcnn-object-detection}/external/caffe`
 3. Place a soft link of the edge boxes installation directory on `{path-to-mrcnn-object-detection}/external/edges`
 4. Downlaod the archive file https://drive.google.com/file/d/0BwxkAdGoNzNTaVl3ZF9CYndIbFE/view?usp=sharing and then   unzip and untar it in the following location:
 	`{path-to-mrcnn-object-detection}/data/vgg_pretrained_models`